amuzetnom02/asecn/README.md

 ```
 - **Treasury**: Analyzes financial data, allocates resources, and ensures the system operates within its constraints.

+> E
+Key improvements:

+*   **Sequence Diagram:** Added a system sequence diagram to visualize the interactions between modules.
+*   **Error Handling and Validation:** Included error handling and data validation steps in the Perception and Action Layer diagrams.
+*   **Resource Allocation Flow:** Enhanced the Action Layer diagram to show the resource request and allocation flow with the Treasury.
+*   **Memory Interaction:** Clarified the Memory Core diagram to show how retrieval requests are handled and how knowledge is output to both the Action Layer and the Evolver.
+*   **Conciseness:** Maintained conciseness while adding more detail to the diagrams.
+Removed the redundant text descriptions of each module as the diagrams are now self-explanatory.

+These enhanced diagrams provide a more comprehensive and clearer representation of the system's logic flow and interactions.
+They are more informative and easier to understand, contributing to better documentation and communication.
-> Evolve these mocks into real on-chain actions later (e.g. via Alchemy or ethers.js).
+volve these mocks into real on-chain actions later (e.g. via Alchemy or ethers.js).
 ---
 ## Table of Contents
 - [Installation](#installation)